rivr-systems/stripe-connect-prb-repro/README.md

 2. `npm install`
 3. `npm run start`
 4. `ngrok http 3000 --host-header localhost`
-5. Register ngrok https URL in stripe dashboard (of main account)
+5. Register ngrok https URL in stripe dashboard [here](https://dashboard.stripe.com/settings/payments/apple_pay) (of main account) in both production and test mode
-6. Register ngrok https URL in stripe dashboard (of connected account)
+6. Register ngrok https URL in stripe dashboard [here](https://dashboard.stripe.com/settings/payments/apple_pay) (of connected account) in both production and test mode
+7. `source .env.local`
+8. Execute `./register_domains.sh <ngrok_dns_name> $REACT_APP_CONNECTED_ACCOUNT $REACT_APP_SECRET_KEY`
+9. Execute `./register_domains.sh <ngrok_dns_name> $REACT_APP_CONNECTED_ACCOUNT $REACT_APP_SECRET_KEY_PROD`
-7. Visit ngrok URL in desktop safari with an apple pay card registered
+10. Visit ngrok URL in desktop safari with an apple pay card registered
-8. Observe that the Apple pay button appears for the Example, but not Example with connect.
+11. Observe that the Apple pay button appears for the Example, but not Example with connect.
-9. Observe that the following error is present in the browser console
+12. Observe that the following error is present in the browser console
 ```
 Either you do not have a card saved to your Wallet or the current domain (xxxxxx.ngrok.io) or stripeAccount parameter (acct_xxxxxxxx) is not registered for Apple Pay
 ```

+**NOTE: In Chrome, the button renders for the connect example, but not the example**